qe201020335/HRCounter/README.md

 1. Download [HypeRate](https://www.hyperate.io/#download) on your iPhone and Apple Watch.
 2. Follow instructions for HypeRate [above](#HypeRate)

-Note: You need to have testflight since HypeRate is still in beta.

 ### WearOS Smart Watch
-There are 2 options.
+There are 3 options.
+1. Check if your WearOS device is supported by [Pulsoid](https://pulsoid.net/)!
+If so, follow the instructions for Pulsoid [above](#Pulsoid).
-1. Use [Heart for Bluetooth](https://play.google.com/store/apps/details?id=lukas.the.coder.heartforbluetooth) on your watch and use it as a BLE heart rate monitor.
+2. Use [Heart for Bluetooth](https://play.google.com/store/apps/details?id=lukas.the.coder.heartforbluetooth) on your watch and use it as a BLE heart rate monitor.
 Then follow the instructions for BLE Compatible HR Monitor [above](#ble-compatible-hr-monitor)
-2. Install [HypeRate](https://hyperate.io/) on your watch which you can download it on the [play store](https://play.google.com/store/apps/details?id=de.locxserv.hyperatewearos) and follow instructions for HypeRate [above](#HypeRate)
+3. Install [HypeRate](https://hyperate.io/) on your watch, which you can download on the [play store](https://play.google.com/store/apps/details?id=de.locxserv.hyperatewearos) and follow instructions for HypeRate [above](#HypeRate)

 Depending on your watch, monitoring quality may not be as good as a dedicated heart rate monitor.

 ### Galaxy Watch
 1. Use [HeartRateToWeb](https://github.com/loic2665/HeartRateToWeb) and [this](https://galaxystore.samsung.com/geardetail/tUhSWQRbmv) app on your watch.
 2. Follow the instrucrion on [their github page](https://github.com/loic2665/HeartRateToWeb) to set up heart rate broadcast.
 Make sure you download the [**first**](https://github.com/loic2665/HeartRateToWeb/releases/tag/v1.0.0) realease, the csharp one is bugged (filelock issue, and requires admin for no reason).
-3. Make sure your watch and your computer is on the **SAME** network.
+3. Ensure your watch and computer are on the **SAME** network.
 4. Use [from /hr endpoint](https://github.com/loic2665/HeartRateToWeb#from-hr-endpoint) in the [OBS](https://github.com/loic2665/HeartRateToWeb#obs) section of HeartRateToWeb instructions.
     - Enter the feedlink as `http://YOUR_IP:YOUR_PORT/hr`
     - For example `"FeedLink": "http://192.168.1.100:6547/hr",`